opensearch-project/cross-cluster-replication/docs/RFC.md

     - [Comments/feedback](#commentsfeedback)
 ## Problem Statement

-Today Open Distro for Elasticsearch users don’t have a native solution to replicate data across multiple clusters.
+Today OpenSearch users don’t have a native solution to replicate data across multiple clusters.
 Replication allows users to achieve the following

 - **High Availability (HA)**: Cross-cluster replication ensures uninterrupted service availability with the ability to failover to an alternate cluster in case of failure or outages on the primary cluster.
 - **Reduced Latency**: Replicating data to a cluster that is closer to the application users minimizes the query latency.